TheRManVT/w-AI-fu-Vision-Plugin/README.md

 # w-AI-fu Vision Plugin

-A vision plugin for [w-AI-fu](https://github.com/wAIfu-DEV/w-AI-fu_v2) that enables AI VTubers to see through webcam or screenshots using GPT-4 Vision API.
-Supports natural wake phrases in speech/text input and Twitch channel point integration.
+A vision plugin for w-AI-fu_v2 that enables AI VTubers to see through webcam or screenshots using GPT-4 Vision API.
+Supports natural wake phrases in speech/text input and Twitch channel point integration(not tested).

 ## Features